-Here are some photoes of the specialist technology that I use, that enables me to communicate and transcribe documents into Braille.
+Here are some photos of the specialist technology that I use, that enables me to communicate and transcribe documents into Braille.

 Braille Display